Six Steps You Should Consider if You’re Nearing Retirement

 The closer you get to retirement, the more concern you probably have regarding your portfolio.
 If you find that your portfolio is underperforming your expectations, consider taking these steps to help you get on track!

-Step One: Take a step back and analyze what is working and what isn’t working inside the portfolio.
+Step Two: Take a step back and analyze what is working and what isn’t working inside the portfolio.
 If you have been managing it yourself, you may want to sit down with a professional and get a second opinion.

-Step Two: Set aside two years of retirement expenses into what we coin a “volatility buffer.”
+Step Three: Set aside two years of retirement expenses into what we coin a “volatility buffer.”
 This means even if the market takes a giant tumble, a portion of your portfolio should be allocated in a very conservative investment that you only draw from in the year following a year of major market decline.
 Recent research is showing that this technique can allow you to potentially be more aggressive with the remainder of your funds.

-Step Three: With your remaining allocation – rebalance to an appropriate allocation for going forward.
+Step Four: With your remaining allocation – rebalance to an appropriate allocation for going forward.
 Don’t try to overcompensate for lost time or be more aggressive than your natural tendency.
 These may lead to a vicious buy high/sell low cycle.

-Step Four: With your new contributions and new employer matches, invest more into equities than the above.
+Step Five: With your new contributions and new employer matches, invest more into equities than the above.
 Because you now have a reasonable allocation for the bulk of your funds, and you have set aside a volatility buffer in the event of extreme market downturn, use this opportunity to get a per-pay check dollar cost average into the market.

 Step Six: Analyze the role social security can play in “buying your portfolio time”.
 It is highly recommended to be cautious in executing this but there are many situations in which it may make sense to turn on at least one spouse’s social security in order to lower the withdrawal rate from the portfolio.
 Similarly, it may make sense to accept an initially larger withdrawal rate from the portfolio, knowing that we will intentionally lower that withdrawal rate later once we turn on social security.